 (2) an improvement carried out in compliance with a direction of the Tribunal7 to provide, alter or repair fixed equipment8;

-(3) a long term improvement carried out by the landlord after the Tribunal has given its consent thereto9 on
+(3) a long term improvement carried out by the landlord after

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.